Zolfaghary71/Darya/Answers to technical questions.md

 ## 1. How long did you spend on the coding assignment?
 I was given one and a half days, of which I spent about 5 hours on the project.

 I wish I had more time to do way better, both in terms of clean code and architecture.
 I would also spend more time breaking down and cleaning bloated code in some parts of the project.
-I would use fixtures, replace the current implementation with Redis, and encrypt credentials to enhance security.
+I would use fixtures, replace the current implementation with Redis, and encrypt credentials to enhance security. also make the job runner a seperate service.

 The reason I chose an in-memory database and this kind of cache is that it could be run with a single click with no configuration.